Introduction to splines2

 is supported for

-derivatives of order greater than one.
-However, the argument
+derivatives of a higher order.
+However, the argument derivs

 of the deriv()

-directly for better computational performance.
-For example, the first
+computational performance.
+For example, the first and second derivatives

-and second derivatives can be obtained by the following equivalent
+can be obtained by the following equivalent approaches,

 Generalized Bernstein Polynomials